 In Fall 2010, ISUComm Foundation Courses Director, Barbara Blakely and a group of graduate students piloted a campus place-based curriculum Blakely had developed over a period of about four years.
-This English 150 curriculum operationalizes campus place, not as a generic, neutral backdrop students pass through on their way to a vocation, but a purposeful and rich assemblage of physical, verbal, and natural artifacts that plays an important role in students’ adjustment process and in their higher education experience.
-The curriculum activates the campus itself pedagogically, providing students opportunities for pausing, exploring, researching, and sharing campus place-based discoveries in the multiple modes (written, oral, visual, and electronic) of ISUComm.
+The curriculum activates the campus itself pedagogically, providing students opportunities for pausing, exploring, researching, and sharing campus place-based discoveries in the multiple modes (Written, Oral, Visual, and Electronic) of ISUComm.

 In Fall 2011, this campus place-based curriculum became the standard curriculum in English 150.
 An article about this curriculum was published in the Journal of Writing Program Administration in 2012.
 If you would like a copy of this article, please click here.

 From the 2013 External Review Report:

 “ENGL 150 and 250 [are] courses that emphasize written, oral, visual, and electronic communication (WOVE) and account for the majority of the Department’s enrollments.
 We were impressed with Barb Blakely’s place-based curriculum, which is creating synergies with the environmental focus of the Department.
 This is an exceptionally creative and effective composition program, or rather communications program.”